-If you have narrowed down a few plans that cover the drugs you are currently taking, you will also want to examine deductible cost.
-Each Medicare Part D plan is allowed to charge deductibles of up to $325 in 2013 (we will update 2014 numbers when they are available).
-Many Part D plans waive or reduce this deductible so compare what your current plan is charging with the new plans available.
-Plans that remove this deductible will often cost more each month so make sure you do the math and see if a no deductible plan is worth paying a little more for.
-For example, you may want to consider a plan that is even $25 more each month if it will save you from paying the deductible.
+If you have narrowed down a few plans that cover the drugs you are currently taking, you will also want to examine the deductible cost.
+Each Medicare Part D plan is allowed to charge deductibles of up to $310 in 2014.
+Many Part D plans waive or reduce this deductible, so compare what your current plan is charging with the new plans available.
+Plans that remove this deductible will often cost more each month.
+Therefore you’ll want to do the math and see if a no deductible plan is worth paying a little more for.
+For example, a plan that costs $25 more each month could actually save you money if there is not deductible attached.

 4) Compare Copayments

 With the information above you should be in great shape to switch Part D plans.
 Check out our main site for our complete page on Part D prescription coverage.
-If you need additional assistance on understanding this or any other part of Medicare, please contact us at the number above.
+For help deciding on the right plan please contact us at the number above.